If you are looking to move your WordPress website to one of the best-managed WordPress hostings, here are the best

 Speaking of pricing, here’s what you can expect to pay at Kinsta:

-Their cheapest plan starts at $100 per month and goes up from there.
-I’m on their business 4 plan with custom pricing.
-An advantage of being their early customer.
+Their cheapest plan starts at $30 per month and goes up from there.
+I’m on their Business 4 plan with custom pricing – an advantage of being their early customer.

-From personal experience, I can definitely say that Kinsta is a top managed WordPress host.
+From personal experience, I can say that Kinsta is a top managed WordPress host.
 You can read a detailed review of Kinsta hosting here.

-WPEngine is another really popular managed host.
+WPEngine is another top-rated managed host.
 One nice thing about them is that they offer a more affordable plan than Kinsta.
-I have had some trouble with them in the past, but I know a lot of other people who are happy with them.
+I have had some trouble with them in the past, but I know a lot of other people who are very happy with their services.

 If your blog isn’t big enough to need Kinsta’s power, you can go with one of WPEngine’s plans to still get a lot of the benefits of managed WordPress hosting while paying less money.

-WPEngine’s cheapest plan starts at $29 per month for one WordPress site and allows up to 25,000 visits per month.
-So if your blog is still getting less than 25,000 visits, it’s a good affordable option.
+WPEngine’s cheapest plan starts at $35 per month for one WordPress site and allows up to 25,000 visits per month.
+So if your blog is still getting less than 25,000 visits, it’s a good, affordable option.

 All WPEngine’s hosting plans include helpful features like:

 - Built-in caching.
-WPEngine has their own Evercache technology to speed up your site
+WPEngine has its own Evercache technology to speed up your site

 - Staging areas